Ibrahim-Salmann/Designing-my-first-game/DIARY.md

 The diary entry concludes with the intention to: "and now I'm going to merge the items-inventory-implementation branch with the main, and moving to combat."

 This indicates a successful resolution of the issue and a transition to the next development phase: implementing the combat system.

+21/04/2025

+Today marked a significant milestone in my game development journey.
+I successfully merged the items-inventory-implementation branch into the main branch.
+This was accomplished without losing any data or negatively impacting the history of previous successful merges.
+I paid close attention to potential merge conflicts, particularly in the game.tscn scene file, and carefully resolved these conflicts to ensure the integrity of all item and inventory systems.
+After thoroughly confirming the merge's success, I pushed the updated main branch to both GitLab and GitHub.
+This action ensured that the entire codebase and its complete commit history are synchronized across both platforms.
+I also gained valuable insight into how importing projects from GitLab to GitHub can affect the visibility of branches and commits.
+Specifically, I learned how to accurately push all branches and commit history to maintain consistency across different version control systems.

+Next, I dove into the exciting task of implementing attack animations for the player character.
+I already had a functional AnimatedSprite2D setup in place, with working idle and run states.
+I expanded the player.gd script to trigger directional attack animations based on the player's last movement direction.
+To prevent the player from moving during attacks, I introduced an is_attacking flag.
+This flag effectively locks player movement and prevents switching between idle and run animations while an attack is in progress.
+I then connected the animation_finished() signal to a new method.
+This method resets the is_attacking flag after each attack animation completes, allowing the player to move again.
+I also identified and fixed an issue where the attack animation would loop indefinitely.
+This was resolved by ensuring that the attack animation's "Loop" property was correctly disabled within the Godot editor.

+A thoughtful design question arose during this process: Should the player be able to move while attacking?
+After careful consideration of the gameplay feel in classic Zelda-like games, I made a deliberate decision.
+I decided that attacks should briefly lock the player in place.
+This design choice aims to create a more intentional and strategic pace to combat, emphasizing deliberate actions over frantic button-mashing.
+This design philosophy reflects a broader trend in game development, where designers often prioritize player agency and meaningful choices over pure action.
+It also touches upon cultural differences in game design, where different regions and player demographics may have varying preferences for game feel and pacing.

+What’s next on my development roadmap: I still need to refine the combat system further.
+Specifically, I plan to make the attack animation play only when the player has a sword (or another suitable weapon) equipped in their inventory.
+Soon, I will also begin to add spells to the player's combat repertoire.
+This addition of spells will introduce more dynamic and varied combat options, adding depth and complexity to the gameplay.
+And of course, the game world will eventually need enemies to fight, which is a whole other exciting challenge!